(Full time) 2022 start

 Students who have formally started their study on the course may have the exclusive opportunity to apply for our extended programme, MSc International Business (Study Abroad).

-This allows successful students to study for an extra semester outside of the UK as part of our Masters Beyond Borders scheme.
-Students who are accepted on to the scheme will study at one of our highly-rated partner business schools, located across the world.
-More information about the scheme will be provided towards the end of your first semester.
+You’ll have the chance to study for an extra semester outside of the UK as part of our Masters Beyond Borders scheme.
+If you’re accepted on to the scheme, you'll study at one of our highly-rated partner business schools, located across the world.
+More information about the scheme will be provided after the course induction.
+Application criteria and briefings are released towards the end of the first semester.

 Places are limited and highly sought after.
 Students accepted onto the scheme will graduate with the degree title MSc International Business (Study Abroad).